 WHO/ILO International Chemical Safety Cards (ICSC)

 WHO started to include GHS classifications in new and updated ICSCs in April 2006.
 A database compiling ICSCs was developed by WHO and ILO is available online.
 It provides direct access to more than 1700 cards in several languages.
 Where relevant, the classification criteria for the GHS have been incorporated in the decision process for determining the information which appears on each ICSC.
 The ICSCs have been identified as a mechanism for making GHS classifications of chemicals more widely available.
+The ICSCs have also been identified as a mechanism for making GHS classifications of the nanomaterial forms of chemicals available, in addition to the bulk forms.

 OECD tools and work on hazard assessment of chemicals